gmih/gmih.github.io/pages/about/index.md

 ## Guild Ranks

 ### César - Guild Master
 Milou, like any good dictator, was once voted into this position but failed to ever relinquish it.
-Luckily he is supported by some excellent officers so he can focus on conjuring various spirits from his fiery throne (or icy/arcany...whichever gets buffs).
+Luckily he is supported by some excellent officers so he can focus on conjuring various spirits from his icy throne (or fiery/arcany...whichever gets buffs).

 ### Senator - Guild Officer
 These members contribute to the guild in special roles and help keep the guild running.